ChuckPierce/demo_starter/README.md

 The current version only supports OSX operating system

-Also, the demo repository currently has to exist in `~/percolate/demo` for the application to work correctly
+Also, the demo repository currently has to exist in either `~/percolate/demo` or `~/demo` for the application to work correctly

 ## To Do
 - integrate with Github API to allow switching between branches in app